API Reference#

 Testing has showed that 1.1 is a reasonable input for a high quality mesh.

-Testing has shown that 10 is a reasonable input
+Testing has shown that 10.0 is a reasonable input.

-• verbose (int, optional) – Controls the underlying TetGen library to output text to console.
-Users using iPython will not see this output.
+• verbose (bool, default: False) – Controls the underlying TetGen library to output text to console.
+Users using ipython will not see this output.
 Setting to 1 enables some information about the mesh generation while setting verbose to 2 enables more debug output.
-Default 0, or no output.
+Default is no output

 Testing has shown that if your input surface mesh is already well shaped, disabling this setting will improve meshing speed and mesh quality.